Genivia/ugrep/README.md

            --json Output file matches in JSON.
 If -H, -n, -k, or -b is specified, additional values are output.
 See also options --format and -u.

-           -K FIRST[,LAST], --range=FIRST[,LAST]
+           -K [MIN,][MAX], --range=[MIN,][MAX], --min-line=MIN, --max-line=MAX
-                  Start searching at line FIRST, stop at line LAST when specified.
+                  Start searching at line MIN, stop at line MAX when specified.

            -k, --column-number
                   The column number of a matched pattern is displayed in front  of the  respective  matched  line,  starting at column 1.
 Tabs are expanded when columns are counted, see also option --tabs.

            -L, --files-without-match
                   Only the names of files not containing selected lines are  writ- ten  to  standard  output.
 Pathnames  are listed once per file searched.
 If  the  standard  input  is  searched,  the  string ``(standard input)'' is written.

            -l, --files-with-matches
                   Only the names of files containing selected lines are written to standard output.  ugrep will only search a file  until  a  match has  been  found,  making  searches  potentially less expensive.
                   Pathnames are listed once per file searched.
 If  the  standard input is searched, the string ``(standard input)'' is written.

            --label=LABEL
                   Displays  the LABEL value when input is read from standard input where a file name would normally be printed in the output.
 As- sociates a filename extension with standard input when LABEL has a suffix.
 The default value is `(standard input)'.